Positive Role Models in Problematic Communities on Social Media

 Shitty replies in these posts are usually rampant.

-• “Birth control is a woman’s job” toxic shit.
+- “Birth control is the woman’s job” toxic shit.

-The dudes who make these original posts are usually already going through with the procedure and looking for encouragement, camaraderie, and support.
+The dudes who make these original posts are usually already going through with the procedure.
+They’re looking for encouragement, camaraderie, and support.
 They’re consulting urologists and their family about all of it.
 There is zero good reason to discourage them.

 The Incel Dad